dokumentacion/neonplanaria/README.md

 })
 ```

 - `filter`: The Bitquery filter to filterr all raw transactions before triggering `onmempool` or `onblock`.
+You may use either `filter` to spin up a new Bitbus node, or may use the `src` attribute (explained below) to connect to an existing Bitbus node.
   - `from`
   - `q`: A subsiet of [Bitquery](https://docs.planaria.network/#/query?id=q) to filter the incoming events.
+- `src`: Often you may want to run multiple Planaria machines using a single Bitbus.
+In this case you may first start a Bitbus node, and then use this `src` attribute to connect to the Bitbus instance.
+You may use this feature to connect to an existing Bitbus node, but also use the `filter` attribute above to start a single Bitbus node and directly connect to it.
+  - `from`: The block height to process from
+  - `path`: The bitbus path in the file system
 - `onstart`: called whenever the app starts.
 You can initialize anything you want in here.
 - `onmempool`: called whenever there's a new mempool transaction.
 The callback payload `e` has the following attributes:
   - `tx`: [TXO representation](https://github.com/interplanaria/txo) of the incoming bitcoin transaction.